Computer Science,

 The admission exam is held in two distinct phases; three Phd board members form the examination board.

-In the first examination phase, the curriculum and the titles of each candidate are assessed in order to determine whether specific quality thresholds are met.
+In the first examination phase, the curriculum and titles of each candidate are assessed in order to determine whether specific quality thresholds are met.
 In the positive case, the candidate is admitted to the second phase.

 In the second examination phase, the admitted candidates will take an oral exam to expose their curriculum and research subjects and to check their English knowledge.
-The exam will be held remotely (or frontally, if requested by the candidate) on September 18, 2023 at 9:00 CEST.
-After the results of both phases are established, the examination board will publish a list of winner candidates.
-Scholarships will be assigned to the highest-ranking candidates in the list, depending on the number of available scholarships.
+The exam will be held remotely (or frontally, if requested by the candidate).
+Information regarding the examination board and the date of the oral exam will be available on the exam agenda page managed by the Doctoral School.